aheze/FindHelp/Lists-DeleteWord.md

 ---
-title: How to delete a match
+title: How to delete a word
 ---
-# How to delete a match
+# How to delete a word

-Just swipe left on a match, then tap `Delete`!
+Just swipe left on a word, then tap **Delete**!
 ![logo]

 > Something wrong?
 [Leave feedback](https://forms.gle/agdyoB9PFfnv8cU1A/)